dzaporoz/filler/README.md

 The subject is to create a BOT program to compete against other BOT's on the Filler board.
 The principle is simple: two players take on each other on a board, and take turns placing the piece that the master of the game (supplied in the form of a Ruby executable) gives them, earning points.
 The game stops as soon as a piece can no longer be placed.

+## Algotythm
+After receiving the figure, my program checks all available places for its location.
+It chooses the location at which the distance to the enemy as much as possible reduced.
+After contact with the enemy's field, the figures are placed close to his positions, surrounding him.

 ## Compile and execute
 1. run **make** to compile my bot (dzaporoz.filler)
 2. execute command: ./resources/filler_vm -f resources/maps/map00 -p1 ./dzaporoz.filler -p2 resources/players/abanlin.filler